commonsharp/SurvivalProject-Server/README.md

 - [ ] Get a list of all the request messages.
 - [x] Finish the guild mark handler.
 - [ ] Add timed events (such as a random element flying around).
+- [ ] Change every game over message to a round over message.
+- [ ] Change the king when the king leaves
+- [ ] Change the game master when the master leaves

 # List of bugs
 * ~~If two players starts a game and a third one tries to join, his game automatically starts.~~